mohmmadamin0084/mohmmadamin0084/README.md

-- 👋 Hi, I’m @mohmmadamin0084
+- 👋 Hi, I’m Mohmmadamin
-- 👀 I’m interested in proggraming
+- 👀 I’m interested in programing
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Frontends
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...